The Admissions Office is located in the Elementary Building.

 A new student must Not receive Financial Aid.

-A new student moving into Montgomery, must make a bonified move with the entire family.
+A new student moving into Montgomery, must make a bona fide move with the entire family.

 There may be other reasons for ineligibility so please refer to the above link for the rules on eligibility.
-If you have any questions or concerns about Alabama High School Athletic Association Eligibility rules, please contact the Admissions Office or Athletic Director, Jerry Browning.
+If you have any questions or concerns about Alabama High School Athletic Association Eligibility rules, please contact the Admissions Office or Athletic Director, Katie Barton.

-The after school care program (STJ Wonderworks) coincides with the school calendar and is open to students from Pre-K3 through the fifth grade.
+The after school care program (STJ WonderWorks) coincides with the school calendar and is open to students from Pre-K3 through the fifth grade.
 Four different sessions are offered daily from noon to 5:30 p.m.
-Activities for Pre-K and Kindergarten children include lunch,supervised play time, story time, rest time, indoor games and movies.
+Activities for Pre-K and Kindergarten children include lunch, supervised play time, story time, rest time, indoor games and movies.
 First through fifth grade activities include supervised study hall, snacks, activity time, and playground time.
-To enroll their children, parents must sign an Extended Day Contract and attach the applicable registration fee
+To enroll their children, parents must sign an STJ WonderWorks Contract and attach the applicable registration fee.

-Saint James School is Montgomery’s independent school leader in implementing an English as a Second Language (ESL) program across all grade levels.
+Saint James School is Montgomery’s independent school leader in implementing an English Language Learner's (ELL) program across all grade levels.
 This program enhances non-English speaking students’ understanding of the English language.
-The ESL program enables our international students to excel academically and socially, enriching their Saint James School experience.
+The ELL program enables our international students to excel academically and socially, enriching their Saint James School experience.